Agricultural waste: Leather

 Fruitleather Rotterdam makes handbags and shoes based on discarded fruit.
 Because 40% does not meet the requirements of supermarket chains, for example a crooked cucumber or a slightly deformed tomato, a lot of fruit goes to waste.
 Fruitleather Rotterdam has therefore developed an eco-friendly production process that converts fruit waste into sustainable leather-like material.

 Catering disposables

 Eco-Products from USA sell catering disposables based on various agricultural waste streams.
 These disposables are used for events, parties and single-use circumstances.

 Fuel

 In Finland, the joint venture Suomen Lantakaasu has been established by dairy producer Valio and energy company St1 to produce sustainable transport fuel.
 This uses a biogas plant fed by manure and agricultural waste from Finland.

 Plastic

 PlasticFri is a Swedish startup that produces sustainable biocomposites.
 The startup's proprietary technology extracts fibrous materials from agricultural waste and non-edible plants to create an eco-friendly plastic alternative.
 PlasticFri's material contains no harmful substances and is fully biodegradable.

 Awareness

-Most farmers in developing countries are not aware of the alternatives applications and therefore consider burning as the best option.
+Most farmers in developing countries are not aware of the alternative applications and therefore consider burning as the best option.
 Therefore, large-scale awareness programmes are needed to;